You are here

 Today might be tough, or it may be great!
 Whatever the case, know that your feelings matter and you deserve to be in spaces with people who make you feel loved and enough.

-Avoid shopping & busy malls this boxing day if you're anxious or claustrophobic.
+Avoid shopping and busy malls this Boxing Day if you're anxious or claustrophobic.
 The sales will be on all week, or many will be online!

 Spend some alone time writing letters to people in your life.
 Actual HANDWRITTEN ones.
 Guaranteed to make them feel warm and fuzzy inside!

 Acknowledge or celebrate your achievements of the year - it's okay if surviving is the only one you can think of, it's a big one!
-Write down your strengths & let yourself feel proud.
+Write down your strengths and let yourself feel proud.

 Make a commitment to yourself to make your mental and emotional health a priority this year.
-You deserve to feel happy & healthy!
+You deserve to feel happy and healthy!

 Happy New Year!!
 Be safe tonight and make a plan ahead of time to ensure you have a safe ride and a safe place to sleep!